james-jasvin/dotfiles/README.md

   - Add an AWS EKS cluster to your kubeconfig with "awsekslogin"
   - Switch AWS profile instantly (assuming your log in is valid) with "awschprofile"
   - SSH to an EC2 instance using AWS EC2 Instance Connect with "awsec2instanceconnect"
+  - Login to a HashiCorp Vault instance with "vaultlogin"
   - Check whether a specific CVE is present in a Docker image with "grypecve"
   - Fetch all the certificates that are associated with a given hostname with "allthecerts"
 - Starship: